bezunesh/classified-ad/readme.md

     classifiedad   LoadBalancer   10.59.249.176   34.86.75.60

     # go to the external-ip in your browser to see it running
-    # append /admin to the external-ip - to see the backend
+    # append /admin to the external-ip - to see the backend, and use the admin user credentials created above to login into the backend of the application.